 Some brands just rely on organic, and that is a rookie mistake.
 Organic is a good testing ground to see if your video will perform well when there is some real ad-buying power behind it.
 Organic is bad at reaching a big audience.

 Chances are if it's not performing well organically, it probably needs some tweaks.
 However, if you are getting likes and comments, that's almost always a sign to give it a boost.

 Start with a boost on social and tweak and refine with some A-B testing to get it optimal.
 Once you are happy with the paid social boost and results, then it's time to decide if it should be distributed on an outstream platform or instream.

 So Outstream vs Instream video, what is the difference?
 Outstream can seamlessly blend with existing premium content (think ESPN.com, Yahoo, Huffpo, etc).
 This makes it hard for bot armies to exploit.
 The result is higher click engagement, improved viewability, scaleability, and more effective tracking.
 The best part is it doesn't need an existing video to appear in front of.

 Companies have to create their own content or find something only "kind-of" relevant to their products.
 That adds up quick and it's not as effective.
 It's also a lot more disruptive and intrusive than in-stream.
 There are other issues as well.

 Since the viewer must choose to watch an ad all the way through, a cost-per-view is the higher quality ad buy.
 Real people watch these ads.
 Ad blockers are not as effective against outstream, especially if they native (not through an ad server).
-Millward Brown Digital says outstream has 25% higher average visibility duration vs. instream.
+Millward Brown Digital says outstream has a 25% higher average visibility duration vs. instream.

-Want to avoid ad fraud?
 Do you want to learn more about outstream video?
 Do you want people watching your ads all the way through?
-Sign-up and be the first to get our free Guide for Outstream Video, which we are putting out next month.
+Sign-up and be the first to get our free Outstream Video Guide, which we are putting out next month.
 This guide dishes out tips, tricks, and best practices.